guru9/jollyJet/docs/implementation-plans/08-product-module-plan.md

 > - **Integration Points:** Used by ProductController (Step 5.1) for API operations
 > - **Benefits:** Centralized business logic, easy testing, framework independence

+**Completed Use Cases:**

+1. **CreateProductUseCase**: Handles the creation of new products with validation and dependency injection.
+2. **GetProductUseCase**: Retrieves a product by its ID.
+3. **ListProductsUseCase**: Lists products with support for pagination, filtering, and parallel queries for efficiency.
+4. **UpdateProductUseCase**: Updates existing products, including support for wishlist status updates.
+5. **DeleteProductUseCase**: Deletes a product by its ID.
+6. **ToggleWishlistProductUseCase**: Specifically handles toggling the wishlist status of a product.

+All use cases follow best practices such as dependency injection, separation of concerns, and proper error handling.
+The wishlist functionality is integrated into both the `UpdateProductUseCase` and the dedicated `ToggleWishlistProductUseCase`.

 ### ✅ _Step 5.1: Build ProductController_

 - **Objective:** Create Express controller class handling HTTP requests, using use cases, and returning appropriate responses with error handling